ProteanDev/healthcare-records/README.md

 - Security requirements: Implementing robust security measures might add additional complexity and time.
 - Testing and bug fixing: Allocate sufficient time for thorough testing and addressing any issues that arise.

+UI/UX Components:

+General Components:

+- Navigation: Header or sidebar for accessing different sections of the application (e.g., Patients, Documents, Logs).
+- Search: Field for searching patients, documents, or logs (depending on user permissions).
+- Notifications: Area to display system messages, errors, or success notifications.

+User-Specific Components:

+- User Profile: Page for viewing and editing user information (name, email, contact details, preferences).
+- User Management (Admins): List of users with options to view, edit, or delete, along with role management.

+Patient-Specific Components:

+- Patient List: Table or list of patients with key information (name, email, primary healthcare provider).
+- Patient Detail: Page for viewing and editing patient information (contact details, medical history, dietary preferences).
+- New Patient Form: Form for creating new patients with required fields (name, email, etc.).
+- Document List: List of healthcare documents associated with a patient, with options to view, download, or share.
+- Document Upload: Form for uploading new healthcare documents for a patient.
+- Synchronization Log: List of synchronization events for a patient's documents, including timestamps, status, and details.
+- Manual Sync Button: Button to trigger manual synchronization for a patient's documents.
+- Request Documents Button: Button to request additional documents from the patient's primary healthcare provider.

+Document-Specific Components:

+- Document Viewer: Component for displaying healthcare documents in a user-friendly format (e.g., PDF viewer).
+- Document Edit: Form for editing existing documents (restricted to the source of the document).
+- Document Share: Form for sharing documents with other practitioners (restricted to the document source).

+Additional Components:

+- Error Handling: Display informative error messages when issues arise.
+- Loading Indicators: Show progress indicators while data is being fetched.
+- Pagination: Paginate long lists of patients or documents.
+- Filtering and Sorting: Allow users to filter and sort data based on different criteria.
+- Accessibility Features: Ensure the UI is accessible to users with disabilities.
+- Responsive Design: Adapt the UI to different screen sizes and devices.

+Considerations:

+- Design for User Roles: Tailor the UI components and access rights based on user roles (Dietician, Patient, Admin).
+- Data Visualization: Consider using charts or graphs to visualize patient data or document trends.
+- User Experience: Prioritize intuitive navigation, clear labels, and helpful feedback mechanisms.
+- Security: Implement proper authentication and authorization controls to protect sensitive data.